mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ## Introduction

 The gimbal protocol allows MAVLink control over the attitude/orientation of cameras (or other sensors) mounted on the drone.
-The orientation can be controlled in: real time using (e.g. a joystick from a ground station), set as part of a mission, or based on camera tracking.
+The orientation can be: controlled in real time using (e.g. a joystick from a ground station), set as part of a mission, or moved based on camera tracking.

 The protocol also defines what status information is published for developers, configurators, as well as users of the drone.
 It additionally provides guidance to manage conflicts between commands from different sources.

 The protocol supports a number of hardware setups, and enables gimbals with varying capabilities.